tao-sun/tao-sun.github.io/content/publication/conference-paper/index.md

 ---
-title: 'An example conference paper'
+title: 'Boosting the intelligibility of waveform speech enhancement networks through self-supervised representations'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Tao Sun
+  - Shuyu Gong
+  - Zhewei Wang
+  - Charles D Smith
+  - Xianhui Wang
-  - admin
+  - Li Xu
-  - Robert Ford
+  - Jundong Liu

 # Author notes (optional)
-author_notes:
+# author_notes:
-  - 'Equal contribution'
+  # - 'Equal contribution'
-  - 'Equal contribution'
+  # - 'Equal contribution'

 date: '2013-07-01T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2017-01-01T00:00:00Z'
+publishDate: '2021-12-13T00:00:00Z'

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;